artefactual/atom-docs/admin-manual/maintenance/web-analytics.rst

 3. The Category, Action and Label tracking parameters are arbitrary values that become dimensions in the `Google Analytics`_ event reports so you can adjust them conveniently.
-For example, we're going to use the URL of the archival description as the Event label, so click the lego block button next to the field and select the "Click URL" variable.
+For example, we're going to use the URL of the archival description as the Event label, so click the Lego block button next to the field and select the "Click URL" variable.

 .. image:: images/gtm-tags-event.*